 In 2017, the fortified city of Kotor was included in UNESCO’s World Heritage Site list as part of “Venetian Works of Defence between 15th and 17th centuries: Stato da Terra.”

-So, now that we’ve got that out of the way, let’s get to the juice: how to get to Kotor Fortress!
+So, now that we’ve got that out of the way, let’s get to what you really came here for: hiking in Kotor and how the heck to get to Kotor Fortress!

 There are two ways to get to Kotor Fortress.

 There is the official way, and there is the unofficial way (which is the way I’ll be telling you about today).

 The vast majority of people that hike to Kotor Fortress walk up the 1355 steps to it.

 The entrance to these stairs is found within the walls of the Old Town, and when you get about a third of the way up, there is a man with a turnstile who will charge you 8 EUR to continue up to the fortress.

 The cost used to be 3 EUR, but thanks to overtourism, it is now 8.